 Sumatra/Indonesia (Recyclable Pods)

-Heavy body and medium acidity, with hints of brown sugar and dried fruit, and a lingering finish, from Sumatra.
+Full body, medium acidity, earthy, with hints of dark chocolate, dried fruit, and a long lingering finish, from Sumatra.
 The coffee beans are organically grown and fairly traded, and air roasted in small batches in Lancaster, Pa.

 Processing: Giling Basha (also known as wet-hulling)